Brandawg93/Pi-Hole-Monitoring/README.md

 - You need a working copy of Pi-Hole with its `pihole-FTL.db` file located at `/etc/pihole/` (i.e. this doesn't work with Pi-Hole Docker containers or special installations).

 ## Instructions ##
+(If you have already installed docker-compose skip to step 7.)

 1. Install Docker

   `curl -sSL https://get.docker.com | sh`